fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/getting-started/fusioncharts-net-using-razor.md

 ---
 title: Create a chart using Razor Page | FusionCharts
-description: This article outlines the steps to create chart using razor page
+description: This article outlines the steps to create a chart using razor page
 heading: Create a chart using Razor Page
 ---

 ASP.NET core Razor page is a page-focused framework for building data-driven, dynamic web applications.
 Razor pages are mostly used for cross-platform development.
 FusionCharts.NET allows you to render charts using the razor page.

-Now, ;et's create a Column 2D chart showing the "Most popular programming language".
+Now, let's create a Column 2D chart showing the **Most popular programming language**.

 The chart will look as shown below: